Al Sahariar

 Mohammad Al-Sahariar (born 23 April 1978), also known as Al-Sahariar Rokon and Al Sahariar, is a Bangladeshi Test and one-day cricketer.

 Al Sahariar scored Bangladesh's first first-class century with 102 against New Zealand In their third match in the New Zealand Shell Conference in 1997–98, two years before Bangladesh began playing domestic first-class cricket.
 He was one of the original eleven Bangladeshi Test cricketers, playing in Bangladesh's inaugural Test against India in November 2000.
 He didn't have much of an international career due to Bangladesh's early stages in regular international tournaments, but did reasonably well in domestic cricket.
 Al Sahariar played 15 Tests, but patchy form led to his exclusion from the team that toured the West Indies in 2003; he played no further Tests or One-day internationals.

-Al Sahariar, widely known as "Rokon", was a powerful hitter of the ball and a gifted batsman.
-But like most of the young Bangladeshi players at the time, he was a bit uncertain at that stage – which ball to play and which to let go – because on Bangladesh wicket you are just playing everything.
-By nature he possessed some quality shots in his pocket, which gave the distinction.
-Often he was seen smashing the ball all around when his teammates were struggling in dealing with the same kind of delivery.
+Al Sahariar, widely known as "Rokon", was highly regarded by Bangladesh coach Trevor Chappel, who described him as a powerful hitter of the ball and an immensely gifted batsman.
+However, like many of the young Bangladeshi players at the time, he struggled for consistency in international cricket and found himself in and out of the national team.